• Skip to primary navigation

 After patting the strips dry, place them on your smoker racks, dehydrator trays, or oven rack.

-If you do make this in a dehydrator or oven, liquid smoke does give the jerky a nice smokey flavor.
-Definitely add some to your marinade in the previous steps to replicate that amazing smokey flavor!
+Tip: If you do make this in a dehydrator or oven, liquid smoke does give the jerky a nice smokey flavor.
+Definitely add 1 teaspoon to your marinade in the previous steps to replicate that amazing smokey flavor!

 I dried the strips for 1.5 hrs at 160°F then turned up to 200°F for 1 hr while hitting it with a handful of hickory wood chips.
 One handful of wood chips is all you need when smoking jerky.